Exporting & Importing Package APIs

 ## Here the `-p 8080` is to fetch deps for building client (see the metadata.json dependencies field).

-kit b src/../code/remote_file_storage/client -p 8080 && kit s src/code/remote_file_storage/client -p 8081
+kit b src/../code/remote-file-storage/client -p 8080 && kit s src/../code/remote-file-storage/client -p 8081

 An alternative way to satisfy the server dependency of client: